Johannes Buecher

 Noted events in his life were:

 1. Fact: Y-DNA testing proves Henry Beeker is likely the son of Henry Beecher of Pennsylvania.
-See www.SearchTrees.com/beeker for details.
+See https://SearchTrees.com/beeker for details.

 2. Baptism in 1759 in West Cocalico Twp.: Swamp Reformed Church, Lancaster, PA.
-Sponsor for Henry's baptism was Jacob Amweg.
+7 Rev. Waldschmidt's notes: Joh.
+Heinrich Bucher, son of Heinrich, born [?], bapt.
+Oct.
+7, 1759, sponsors Jacob Amweg and Anna Maria Schweitzer."

 AMWEG, John Michael, was a native of Prussia, who emigrated to this country and settled in Lancaster county before the American revolution.
 He settled in Cocalico, at a place near Reinholdsville.
 He was a man of a good education, and pursued the calling of a school-master.
 Being industrious and economical, he soon acquired property around him.
 He was the ancestor of the family name in this county.
 One of his sons was named Jacob, and his son William, was the father of Jacob B., William S., and John M. Amweg, members of the bar of Lancaster.
 Wm.
 Amweg died in 1861.

-3. Fact: Henry Beeker is not on the 1778 Rowan County Tax List, 1778, , Rowan, NC.
-3 Henry actually lived in today's Davidson County, North Carolina, but it did not exist until 1822 when it was created from the eastern part of Rowan County.
+4. Fact: Henry Beeker is not on the 1778 Rowan County Tax List, 1778, , Rowan, NC.
+4 Henry actually lived in today's Davidson County, North Carolina, but it did not exist until 1822 when it was created from the eastern part of Rowan County.
 Records earlier than 1822 therefore are recorded in Rowan.

 On the 1778 tax list in Capt.
 D. Smith's District, which is within today's Davidson County, was Henry Beeker's father-in-law, Phillip Garner, as well as Philip's father-in law, Lewis Winkler, and other families who marry with Henry's sons: Michael Young, and Philip Snider.
 The Garners, Winklers, Youngs and Sniders are all documented to have migrated from Pennsylvania to North Carolina, supporting the theory that Henry Beeker is the descendant of a Pennsylvania Beecher family, as Y-DNA test results confirm.
-See http://www.SearchTrees.com/beeker for the latest research on the Beeker-Beecher connection.
+See https:SearchTrees.com/beeker for the latest research on the Beeker-Beecher connection.

 In 1942 Rev. Alonzo Pruitt (1858-1944) wrote his biography in which he mentioned about his grandmother, Barbara Beeker saying "My Grandmother, Barbara Beeker, born in North Carolina, Oct.
 17, 1809.
 Her grandfather served as a soldier under General George Washington in the Revolutionary War."